 Finally, no impacts to critical habitat for North Atlantic right whale are expected as a result of the proposed action.
 While the action area overlaps with designated critical habitat, only one of the four physical and biological features essential to right whale foraging, as described in Section 3.5.3 may occur (Feature 1, the physical oceanographic conditions and structures of the Gulf of Maine and Georges Bank region that combine to distribute and aggregate Calanus finmarchicus).
-The proposed excavation of sandy material is anticipated to have a temporary effect as a result of slightly and temporarily increased turbidity and disturbance to benthic communities, but this effect is anticipated to last no more than a maximum of a few hours post-dredging and disposal, and thus will not affect whale foraging areas.
-Based on the best available information, the proposed action will not affect physical and biological feature #1, or any of the other physical and biological features for right whale critical habitat.
+The proposed excavation of sandy material is anticipated to have a temporary effect as a result of slightly and temporarily increased turbidity and disturbance to benthic communities, but this effect is anticipated to last no more than a maximum of a few hours post-dredging and disposal, and thus will not affect physical and biological feature #1, or any of the other physical and biological features for right whale critical habitat.

-6.5.4 Fish
+6.5.4.
+Fish